 Even state minimum motorcycle insurance carries with it liability coverage.
 This means that if you cause an accident with another motorcycle or vehicle, your insurance will cover the damage and medical expenses that arise.

 Virtually all states require liability coverage for motorcycles.
 In addition, if the accident was the fault of the other driver or rider and they have no insurance or insufficient insurance to cover the damage and medical expenses, the uninsured/underinsured motorist coverage provides protection.

-However, both liability and uninsured/underinsured coverage come with caps as to how much money is offered and in terms of deductibles.
+However, liability and uninsured/underinsured coverage come with caps regarding how much money is offered and in terms of deductibles.
 The higher the deductible and the lower the payment amount, the less the insurance cost.
 Here, you want to boost the coverage above the state minimum to ensure that you have enough coverage.

 The deductible you can keep at a high amount if you have money in the bank to cover it.
 It may not be worth reporting as a claim if you are involved in a minor fender-bender.
 This means you can use the money to pay for any repairs on your bike that you saved for the deductible.
 Just save back up to the deductible amount after spending the money.

 If someone else borrows and crashes your bike, here is what happens.

 Can I Ride Another Motorcycle on My Insurance?

 Whether you can ride another motorcycle on your insurance will depend on the insurance company.
 When you purchase motorcycle insurance, it will state whether it is transferrable to another bike.
 Be sure to read the fine print and discuss it with your insurance company or agent.

 In addition, some insurance will cover liability for the other motorcycle but not the one you are operating.
 In other words, the liability may transfer, so it covers the damage you caused to a third party.
 But any damage to the motorcycle you are operating is not covered.